crosstheages/public-data/patch-notes-blast.md

   - Fixed an issue at the end of a duel locking the player on an empty board.
   - Fixed an issue with Hack 2 and 3 still showing after a reconnection following a swapturn (hotfix already live).
   - Fixed a display issue with damage display after a card has been destroyed by a pumpkin creation (hotfix already live).
+- Collection
+  - Fixed an issue with the mint cost display.

 ### Known issues